Planetbiru/MagicObject/README.md

 -   When upgrading from version 1 to version 2, please review the migration notes for any breaking changes or required adjustments to your codebase.
 Detailed guidelines are provided to facilitate a smooth upgrade process.

+MagicObject 2.1 introduces package annotations for entities, enhancing the process of joining them.
+These annotations are essential, as the namespace is required to properly join entities.
+The join class should be referenced by its base name only, without the namespace; otherwise, MagicObject may fail to recognize the class.

+PHP does not provide a native method to retrieve a class's namespace.
+Earlier versions of MagicObject attempted to obtain this information by reading the PHP script, a method that proved both unsafe and inefficient.

+With the addition of package annotations to each entity, MagicObject now offers a safer and more efficient way to join entities.
+However, if a package annotation is not available on an entity, version 2.1 will still revert to the old method.

 # Tutorial

 Tutorial is provided here https://github.com/Planetbiru/MagicObject/blob/main/tutorial.md